junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.J.
 RES.
 62
-congress: 110th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Tenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.J.
 RES.
 62

-That the resolution from the House of Representatives (H.J.
-Res.
-62) entitled “Joint resolution to honor the achievements and contributions of Native Americans to the United States, and for other purposes.”, do pass with the following
+> To honor the achievements and contributions of Native Americans to the United States, and for other purposes.

-*Strike out all after the resolving clause and insert:*

 ## § 1.
 Short title